Bhawana Somaaya: Career

 Shifting to television, in 2008, when she joined Swastik Pictures, a television production company, which made TV series, Amber Dhara as a media consultant.
 In May 2012, she started appearing on air, as a Friday-film reviewer, BIG FM 92.7, Reliance Media's FM radio station.
 In 2012, she joined Blockbuster, the newly launched film trade magazine.
+In 2019, she started a podcast on epilog media - #MeriKahani with Bhawana Somaaya.
+Currently, she is the Entertainment Editor at 92.7 Big FM Radio network.